So You Just Bought a Mill. Now What?

-- All Sherline mills now include oil reservoirs on the X/Y axes and the Z axis to help keep critical parts lubricated.
+- All Sherline mills include oil reservoirs on the X/Y axes, and the Z-axis to help keep critical parts lubricated.
 Another new feature is the brass leadscrew cover that keeps chips off the rear of the Y-axis leadscrew.

 Directions of Movement